The Georgia WebMBA®

 - International experience

 We have been recognized by The Princeton Review as "Best MBA Programs, ""Best Southeastern Colleges," and "Best Value."
 We have received other awards such as "CEO's Top 10 Business Schools" (Chief Executive) and "Top 100 Schools" (Kiplinger's Personal Finance Magazine).
 Each year the program appears in U.S. News & World Report Online and Business Week Online listings of accredited Web MBA programs.

-We are currently accepting applications for the Spring 2014 cohort.
-The application deadline is December 1, 2013, with a priority deadline of November 15, 2013.
-The mandatory orientation is scheduled for Friday, January 10 and Saturday, January 11, 2014.
+We are currently accepting applications for the Fall 2014 cohort.
+The application deadline is August 1, 2014, with a priority deadline of July 1, 2014.
+The mandatory orientation is scheduled for Friday, August 8 and Saturday, August 9, 2014.